fpgmaas/deptry/docs/supported-dependency-managers.md

 ### uv

-Additionally to PEP 621 dependencies, _deptry_ will extract [uv development dependencies](https://docs.astral.sh/uv/concepts/dependencies/#development-dependencies) from `dev-dependencies` entry under `[tool.uv]` section, for instance:
+If a `[tool.uv.dev-dependencies]` section is found, _deptry_ will assume that uv is used as a dependency manager, and will, additionally to PEP 621 dependencies, extract [uv development dependencies](https://docs.astral.sh/uv/concepts/dependencies/#development-dependencies) from `dev-dependencies` entry under `[tool.uv]` section, for instance: